Graduate Diploma in Health Research - GDipHR

 At the beginning of the fall term, all first-year MD students will be notified about the Diploma program and directed to resources including the website.

-NOTE: The adjudicators will be evaluating the documents listed here, not the descriptions of projects posted on the website.
+NOTE: The adjudication committee will be evaluating the documents listed here, not the descriptions of projects posted on the website.

 1. Curriculum vitae

-2. Personal statement explaining their interest in the GDipHR Program (maximum 500 words)
+2. Personal statement explaining your interest in the GDipHR Program (maximum 500 words) - Please remember to indicate the project title, and supervisor name of the project you are applying to

-3. Description of a research project they are interested in (maximum 500 words)
+3. Description of a research project you are interested in, and your role in the project (maximum 500 words)

 • A supervisor who receives interest from multiple students is expected to interview and indicate to each student if they are preferred for the project, pending acceptance of the student into the GDipHR program.